withaspirit/Elevator-Simulation/README.md

 1. Ensure the project is loaded as a Maven project (instructions contained in Editing section)
 2. Locate the test directory in the workspace
 3. Right click on the directory and select "Run As" -> "JUnit Test".
 This runs all the unit tests

+Tests:
-4. InputReaderTest.java does tests related to reading the json input file
+- InputReaderTest.java: tests related to reading the JSON input file
-5. SchedulerTest.java does tests related to passing data between the systems
+- SchedulerTest.java: tests related to passing data between the systems
-6. DirectionTest does tests related to the Direction enum search function
+- DirectionTest: tests related to the Direction enum search function
-7. BoundedBufferTest does tests related tothe BoundedBuffer methods for Thread-Safe messaging
+- BoundedBufferTest: tests related tothe BoundedBuffer methods for Thread-Safe messaging
-8. ElevatorMotorTest does tests for the proper updating of states in the elevator motor class.
+- ElevatorMotorTest: tests for the proper updating of states in the elevator motor class.
-9. FloorsQueueTest does test for realted to the proper manipulation of the queues.
+- FloorsQueueTest: test for realted to the proper manipulation of the queues.
+- MessageTransferTest: ensures that objects are encoded/decoded properly, and that DatagramPackets are transferred between DatagramSockets.

 </details>